SoK: Machine Learning for Misinformation Detection: REPLICATION STUDIES

 We then selectively edited 50\% of the news articles within each corpus.
 We changed proper nouns, negated verbs, and altered reported statistics so that the factual content of these articles was no longer accurate but house style and tone were preserved.
-(An example of our editing approach appears in Figure~\ref{fig:fake_reuters}.)
 We call these altered text corpora ``Reuters-\texttt{modified}'' and ``NYTimes-\texttt{modified}'' in Table~\ref{tab:nasir}.
-We ran the classifier on each text corpus three times and took the average of its performance across all three trials; we report these results in Table~\ref{tab:nasir}.
 The classifier had 0.727 accuracy on Reuters-\texttt{original} and 0.673 accuracy on NYTimes-\texttt{original}; this difference is not significant (\textit{p} > 0.05).
 Additionally, the classifier had about 0.50 (random) accuracy on both modified datasets.
 The classifier's false positive and false negative rates on modified and original Reuters and NYTimes corpora tell a more interesting story, however: Overwhelmingly, \texttt{false} NYTimes articles were classified as \texttt{true} (FPR = 0.02 and 0.735 for Reuters-\texttt{modified} and NYTimes-\texttt{modified}, respectively), while all \texttt{true} Reuters articles were classified as \texttt{false} (FNR = 1 and 0.286 for Reuters-\texttt{modified} and NYTimes-\texttt{modified}, respectively).
 These results indicate that the classifier was significantly more conservative in its assignment of \texttt{true} labels for the Reuters dataset than it was for the NYTimes dataset; additionally, \textit{within} each modified corpus, the classifier did not effectively differentiate between true and untrue news articles.
-We did not investigate the particular stylistic features of each corpus that might have produced (anti-)conservative label distributions; for this work, however, it is sufficient to note that 1) classifier performance in an adversarial setting was no better than random, and 2) house style \textit{does} appear to have a significant impact on classifier sensitivity to misinformative texts.
+We note that classifier performance in an adversarial setting was no better than random, and that house style appears to have a significant impact on classifier sensitivity to misinformative texts.